bahmutov/snap-shot/README.md

 # snap-shot

-> Jest-like snapshot feature for the rest of us
+> Jest-like snapshot feature for the rest of us + data-driven testing!

 [![NPM][npm-icon] ][npm-url]